 The terminator splits the moon neatly in half at first quarter and there are some great sights to observe (click on the image for detail).

 First (and last) quarter is the most dramatic time to look at the moon in detail.
 The shadows cast by the sun at the terminator are at their longest and pull the scenery into stunning relief.

 It’s also a great phase to phase to make the most of evening observation time because the first quarter moon rises around midday and sets again at midnight.

 Daylight continues its march across the surface of the moon.

 In the waxing gibbous phase, the moon progresses from half illuminated to almost fully lit (full moon).

-A lot of the features you've been able to study in the last few days are now washed out in the sun's bright glare, and a new set of craters are ready to be observed (click the image to enlarge it).
+A lot of the features you’ve been able to study in the last few days are now washed out in the sun’s bright glare but don’t worry, a new set of craters are ready to be observed.

 Thanks to its evening appearance, waxing gibbous is one of the best phases for amateur astronomers to study the moon.

 To get the most reward from your lunar observations, pick a small area to get stuck into.
 Learn the details of it and see what’s the smallest feature you can distinguish with your telescope?
 Study a mountain range in detail – can you make out any individual peaks?